nwspk/twitter-list-follower/README.md

 ```
 infrastructure  LICENSE   README.md requirements.txt  runtime
 ```
+Before we start, we need to install the 'cloud delivery kit', or CDK.
+We do this by typing `npm install -g aws-cdk` and hitting return.
+If you now try `cdk --version`, you should get something a bit like `1.83.0 (build 827c5f4)`.

+Alright, we're ready to go.
 The first thing we're going to do is create a virtual environment to run our python code in:
 `python3 -m venv venv`

 your computer will think about it for a while.

 once it's finished thinking, activate the virtual environment by typing `. venv/bin/activate` and install all the project's requirements by typing `pip install -r requirements.txt`.
-This will isntall everything in `runtime/requirements.txt` and `infrastructure/requirements.txt`
+This will install everything in `runtime/requirements.txt` and `infrastructure/requirements.txt`

 First things first - let's run the tests and make sure everything's set up correctly.
 Change directory to the runtime directory by typing `cd runtime` into your terminal.
 Then run the tests by typing `python -m pytest`

 If these fail, then something has already gone wrong.
 Please raise an issue on this project with as much detail as possible, including what the computer spat back at you.

+Change directory to the infrastructure folder (cdk-list-follower/infrastructure).
+If this is your first time running this app, type `cdk bootstrap` and hit return to set up the infrastructure.

-From the infrastructure folder - cdk-list-follower/infrastructure - type `cdk deploy` into your terminal
+Once that's been done once, deploying is just a matter of typing `cdk deploy` into your terminal